 Are investments held primarily for financial return with no treasury management or direct service provision purpose.
-Risks on such investments should be proportionate to a council's financial capacity - i.e., that 'plausible losses' could be absorbed in budgets or reserves without unmanageable detriment to local services.
+Risks on such investments should be proportionate to a council's financial capacity.
+'Plausible losses' should be able to be managed and absorbed in budgets or reserves without unmanageable detriment to local services.
 An authority must not borrow to invest primarily for financial return.